 Royalty-free sound effects

-Whether you want to improve the colour in a scene or create a distinctive look for an entire film, you’ll find both single-click improvements and fine-grained controls in Final Cut Pro.
+Whether you want to improve the color in a scene or create a distinctive look for an entire film, you’ll find both single-click improvements and fine-grained controls in Final Cut Pro.

-All colour grading begins with colour balancing.
-The Content Auto-Analysis feature can analyse clips for colour balance in the background as they’re imported.
-After your footage has been analysed, you can improve the look of any clip in the Browser or timeline with a click.
-The Balance Color feature uses sophisticated algorithms that increase contrast and remove colour casts while making skin tones appear more natural.
+All color grading begins with color balancing.
+The Content Auto-Analysis feature can analyze clips for color balance in the background as they’re imported.
+After your footage has been analyzed, you can improve the look of any clip in the Browser or timeline with a click.
+The Balance Color feature uses sophisticated algorithms that increase contrast and remove color casts while making skin tones appear more natural.